Back to Top

 Use Images to Tell a Story

 Images draw people in (who wants to read a bunch of boring text?).
 An image can tell a story in an instant.
-Images can trigger emotions or memories.
+They can trigger emotions or memories.
 They can keep your site from being boring.
 Background images can create an atmosphere or give a visitor an immediate impression of what your site is about.

 We love the way Mason PC’s site cleverly uses a picture of super-cute dogs to show why you need to protect your brand.